 September 2018 marks an exciting milestone for 14 new start-up businesses in Cork, as they embark on a full time six-month intensive development programme to support their business growth.
-The New Frontiers Entrepreneur Development Programme is delivered locally at the Rubicon Centre in Cork Institute of Technology.
+New Frontiers – The National Programme For Developing Entrepreneurs is delivered locally at the Rubicon Centre in Cork Institute of Technology.

 These 14 participants follow in the footsteps of 97 other start-up founders who have completed the programme at CIT, which has supported over 1,000 entrepreneurs nationally.

 The 2018 cohort reflects a wide variety of sectors:

 who is developing a new ostomy baseplate and bag to provide users with a reliable, ergonomic appliance.